The Silly Song: Synopsis of the number

 After discovering Snow White in their house and having dinner, the dwarfs throw a party for Snow White.
 In the song, Happy and Bashful each sing about something silly, both of which are followed by a chorus.
 After which, the dwarfs all take turns dancing with Snow White.
 A little more than halfway through the song, Dopey climbs onto Sneezy's shoulders while wearing a long cloak so that he could seem like a tall enough dance partner for Snow White.
 They dance with her for a little while, and then she lets them dance on their own.
 Dopey's dance is abruptly ended when Sneezy lets out a really big sneeze causing Dopey to pop out, fly upward and out of the coat, and safely into the cottage's rafters.

+The scene includes a controversial moment when Snow White kicks the cymbal Dopey is holding and he puts it on his head like a Chinese hat (a joke repeated 33 years later in The Aristocats when a Siamese Cat named Shun Gon puts a Cymbal on his head during the Everybody Wants to be a Cat number).

 This song includes a drum solo by Dopey, driven by his pursuit of a pesky housefly, an organ solo by Grumpy, and a lute solo by Doc.
 This segment is immediately followed by the "Someday My Prince Will Come" segment.

 An additional verse for Sneezy is found on the 1938 Snow White Soundtrack 78 record.
 Verses for Doc are not used during the song in the movie.

 In the 2025 live-action remake, the song is shortened to just its chorus being sung twice by the dwarfs along with members of Jonathan's seven bandits.